 He built a Top Fuel Drag Bike called The “MW Special” a whole bike, whole engine, he kept this bike on the track and continued its developments for 30 years… This Bike is currently in Mt Panorama’s Museum.
 Bathurst.

-Around 2000 he started to build what he wanted to build without the Rules and Regulations.
+Around 2000 he started to create without restrictions…

 “Big Ned – the Ultimate Street Fighter” – a 3LT V-twin Rotary Valve… carving the engine out of solid aluminium..
 Inspiration by the Artist Sidney Nolan’s paintings of Ned Kelly – the famous bush ranger.